microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/FrameworkAndRuntime.md

 ## Changes to the scene

-In order to use any of the MRTK functionality, you need to have a MixedRealityToolkit object in the scene graph, whose script handles the initialization, runtime updates, and teardown of all of the MRTK functionality.
-This is the object that gets added to the scene when you use the menu option:
+To use the toolkit an instance of the MixedRealityToolkit script must be in your scene.
-Mixed Reality Toolkit -> Add to Scene and Configure.
+To add one use the menu option: Mixed Reality Toolkit -> Add to Scene and Configure.
+This instance is responsible for registering, updating and tearing down services.
+It's also where your configuration profile is chosen.

 Apart form adding the MRTK gameobject to the scene the menu option will also: